microsoft/hlsl-specs/proposals/0027-shader-execution-reordering.md

 visibility rays no longer have to invoke hit shaders in order to access basic information about the hit, such as the distance to the closest hit.
-Finally, `HitObject` can be constructed from a `RayQuery`, which enables `ReorderThread` and shader table-based closesthit and miss shading to be combined with `RayQuery`.
+Finally, `HitObject` can be constructed from a `RayQuery`, which enables `TryReorderThread` and shader table-based closesthit and miss shading to be combined with `RayQuery`.

 The proposed extension to HLSL should be relatively straightforward to adopt by current DXR implementations: `HitObject` merely decouples existing `TraceRay` functionality into two distinct stages: the traversal stage and the shading stage.
-For SER's `ReorderThread`, the minimal allowed implementation is simply a no-op, while implementations that already employ more sophisticated scheduling strategies are likely able to reuse existing mechanisms to implement support for SER.
+For SER's `TryReorderThread`, the minimal allowed implementation is simply a no-op, while implementations that already employ more sophisticated scheduling strategies are likely able to reuse existing mechanisms to implement support for SER.
 No DXR runtime changes are necessary, since the proposed extension to